Aubrey Huff: Politics

-His behavior eventually prompted the Giants to ban Huff from a ceremony in 2020, honoring their 2010 World Series championship.
+His behavior eventually prompted the Giants to ban Huff from a 2020 ceremony honoring their 2010 World Series championship.
 The team wrote that its reason was: "Aubrey has made multiple comments on social media that are unacceptable and run counter to the values of our organization."
 Huff claimed that he was banned because of his support for President Trump saying "If you look at my Twitter account, I'd say about 75 percent of my support [is for] President Trump.
 So, yeah, absolutely.
 I have every reason to believe in my heart of hearts it was all about President Trump."

 In June 2020, Huff criticized people who wear masks to avoid spreading the COVID-19 virus, saying "If you want to wear a mask and live in fear for the rest of your lives, that's certainly your prerogative.
 But the vast majority of well-adjusted, sane, common sense people that aren't sheep and can reason for themselves agree with me.
 I understand that coronavirus is real.
 If you have pre-existing conditions, or you're an old person or—and this is going to sound insensitive, but someone has to say it—you're morbidly obese, then stay the fuck home.
 Just because that is your plight in life, doesn't mean the whole world has to shut down.
 If I God forbid get the coronavirus, here's what I do: I go home, I get well and I get back and live my life.
 I would rather die from coronavirus than live the rest of my life in fear and wear a mask."

 Huff has stated that he is not anti-vaccination, rather "anti you telling me I need to get vaxxed."
 However, his other social media posts and his Twitter bio state that he is an anti-vaxxer.

 On August 9, 2021, his Twitter account was permanently suspended, or banned, for what was called "spreading COVID misinformation."
 On December 16, 2022, Huff's Twitter account was reinstated.